Do I Need a Divorce Lawyer in Houston?

 With a no-fault divorce, the main ground is “insupportability” which means that one or both spouses believe that the marriage is no longer supportable due to differences in personalities and beliefs.
 Because of these differences, there is no reasonable expectation of reconciliation between the couple.

-How Long Does The Divorce Process Take in Texas?
+How Long Does The Divorce Process Take in Houston?

 Once the original petition for divorce is signed and delivered to the court clerk, there is a cooling-off period of 60 days.
 Once this 60-day period has finished, the final decree of divorce can be granted.
 However, most divorce cases go on for much longer than 60 days, particularly when there are contested issues.
 Hiring a good attorney can help speed up the divorce as they will be able to submit divorce paperwork on time, help you come to an agreement quicker, mediate to resolve issues on your behalf, and work to get a court hearing as quickly as possible.